ruyakubu/responsibleai-toolbox-diabetes-hospital-readmission/README.md

 # Getting Started
 Using the RAI toolbox to debug a diabetes hospital readmission classification model.
 To use the open-source Responsible AI Toolbox, you'll need a notebook to successfully complete this workshop.
-We'll be using Visual Studio code in this lab.
+Your use a notebook of your choice in this lab (e.g. Visual Studio code or Jupyter notebook).

 ## Python and Conda environment